 Since then, writing has evolved from being a sideline-gig to becoming my primary vocation.
-My preferred medium is narrative nonfiction that weaves gritty outdoor adventure (snow/surf/river/bike) with hardscrabble travel.
-In that pursuit, you'll also find character profiles & product reviews in the mix.
+My preferred medium is narrative nonfiction that weaves unsanitized outdoor adventure (snow/surf/river/bike) with hardscrabble travel.
+In that pursuit, you'll also find a few character profiles & product reviews in the mix.
 Additionally, I do select commercial content and cause-related writing (& strategy) for brands and issues that light my fire.

 TRAVEL & ADVENTURE STORIES

 *** Click on magazine covers to open PDF's of these articles.

 A Montana Mile

 Blending high alpine singletrack and grizzly bear angst, this essay highlights one of Montana's 5-star rides.

 This profile features Will Ritter and his hyper niche, super booming biz, Spark R&D. Makers of the world's finest splitboard bindings (say what?), Will has built a thriving, Montana-based enterprise from CNC'ed billet aluminium.

 This is a tale about mentoring.
 Schutzy - the sensi of shred - shepherds Murph, Kirby and the crew in the high-angle Beartooth backcountry.

 Jack Tackle, a badass, semi-renowned climber, gave me some sage advice, "Buy the fucking plane ticket."
 Here we heed his not-so-gentle prodding and head to the bowels of Mexico for a salt water cleanse.

 Catch A Cheetah: Dave B. Profile